AndrewidRizk/Movie-Recommender/README.md

 ![image](https://user-images.githubusercontent.com/97995173/215024766-ce13ee05-3699-4c00-b990-0ac8d0ac97b4.png)

-And the more movie you add the best the recommended movies
+And the more movie you add the better the recommended movies